jyellick/obc-docs/protocol-spec.md

     google.protobuf.Timestamp timestamp = 4;
 }
 ```
 The `payload` is an opaque byte array containing other objects such as `Transaction` or `Response` depending on the type of the message.
-For example, if the `type` is `CHAIN_TRANSACTION`, the `payload` is `Transaction`.
+For example, if the `type` is `CHAIN_TRANSACTION`, the `payload` is a `Transaction` object.

 ### 3.1.1 Discovery Messages
 Upon start up, a peer runs discovery protocol if `OPENCHAIN_PEER_DISCOVERY_ROOTNODE` is specified. `OPENCHAIN_PEER_DISCOVERY_ROOTNODE` is the IP address of another peer on the network (any peer) that serves as the starting point for discovering all the peers on the network.
-The protocol sequence begins with `DISC_HELLO`, whose `payload` is a `HelloMessage` object, containing its endpoint shown below:
+The protocol sequence begins with `DISC_HELLO`, whose `payload` is a `HelloMessage` object, containing its endpoint below:

 ```
 message HelloMessage {